sajjad-ucsb/AdvCLIP-LoRA/README.md

 `--backbone` name of the backbone model.

+`--epsilon_train` epsilon used for training.

+`--epsilon` epsilon used for PGD or FGSM attacks.

 You can optionally provide a save_path to save the LoRA modules, which can be reloaded easily with the --eval_only argument.

 ### Running example

-Clean and Robust Few-shot: `bash scripts/few-shot-1.sh`
+Clean and Robust Few-shot: `bash scripts/few-shot.sh`

 ## Acknowledgement